finiam/rails-starter/README.md

 This repo contains our basic Rails and React boilerplate.
 Most of our projects revolved around this setup, with Postgres as a database, Rails as our backend framework with a React SPA at the front.

-It includes some sane defaults, including a heavily customized Webpack config, user authentication using Sorcery, testing using Rspec and an Administrate engine to manage Users.
+It includes some sane defaults, including a heavily customized Webpack config, user authentication using Sorcery, testing using Rspec and an Administrate engine to manage Users and other backend models.

 You can replace the app name `railsstarter` with your own name, and use it to setup a new project.
+Use `sed` or another tool to replace instances of `railsstarter` and `RailsStarter`.

 ## Requisites